mattiasgeniar/zabbix-orphaned-data-cleanup/README.md

-## Zabbix SQL repo
+# Zabbix SQL repo

 This repo contains a few useful queries for Zabbix database, mostly to cleanup old and/or orphaned data.

+### Important notes

 If you have a large database please note that these can take a while (read: a few hours is normal).

-Use the queries above on your own risk.
+Use the queries on your own risk.
 Take **backups** first.
+The queries were tested against Zabbix 1.8-2.2.

 Some scripts are Mysql or Postgresql specific, they're named *.my.sql and *.pg.sql, respectively.
-Pay attention.

-#### NOTE
-The queries were tested against Zabbix 1.8 and 2.0.
-Apply with caution to other versions.
-Consider reporting the results, whether succesful or not.
+Some are also Zabbix version specific.
+Filenames are self-explaining.

+### Usage

 #### Check how many orphaned rows do you have